-Note 1 - Summary of Business and Significant Accounting Policies
+Note 1-Summary of Business and Significant Accounting Policies

 Description of Business-eHealth, Inc. (the "Company," "eHealth," "we" or "us") offers Internet-based health insurance agency services for individuals, families and small businesses in the United States, as well as technology licensing and Internet advertising services.
 Our services and technology enable individuals, families and small businesses to compare and purchase health insurance plans from health insurance carriers across the nation.
-We began actively marketing the availability of Medicare related insurance plans during 2010 and we offer Medicare plan comparison tools and educational materials for Medicare-related insurance plans, including Medicare Advantage, Medicare Supplement and Medicare Part D prescription drug plans.
-The revenue we have generated in our Medicare plan business is primarily referral fees paid to us based on leads generated by our online platforms that are delivered and sold to third parties.
+We also actively market the availability of Medicare-related insurance plans and offer Medicare plan comparison tools and educational materials for Medicare-related insurance plans, including Medicare Advantage, Medicare Supplement and Medicare Part D prescription drug plans.
 We are licensed to market and sell health insurance in all 50 states and the District of Columbia.